 - Here’s a great one to start with (when you’re ready…) >>

 - (There’s lots more where that came from.
-Do the 7 Keys Certification!)
+Join Mentoring in the Classics!)

 FINAL WORDS FOR THOSE STRUGGLING WITH CHANGE:

 Hugs to all you new and/or struggling homeschoolers!
 I’ve been lamenting lately that lots of new homeschoolers really punish themselves, and, unwittingly, their kids, for not fitting some ideal that’s not actually ideal for them.
 Please don’t be so hard on yourselves!